Warning: This is not your average sales contest. We know most sales contests don’t actually work.

 Because of constructive learning, people are more likely to buy when a product or service becomes personally meaningful.
 Guiding prospects to reach their own conclusion on how working with you will improve their lives is much more effective than simply listing features.

 How you create personal meaning can’t be generic.
-Don’t just run through a list of random list of ROI stats from other customers.
+Don’t just run through a list of random ROI stats from other customers.
 Take their specific use case and share some detailed strategies they can use to achieve their goals with your solution.
 Paint a picture of how their exact pain points will be alleviated, with and without your solution.

 But sometimes you need creative help to generate those scenarios for your prospects.
 That’s where our unique sales contest comes into play.